Stacey-bee/alx-system_engineering-devops/0x00-shell_basics/README.md

-file icnludes scripts for copying html files file includes script that moves all files beginning with an uppercase letter to the directory /tmp/u file includes script that deletes all files in the current working directory that end with the character ~
+file icnludes scripts for copying html files file includes script that moves all files beginning with an uppercase letter to the directory /tmp/u file includes script that deletes all files in the current working directory that end with the character ~ file includes script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory